5 New Year's Resolution That Will Save You Money

 Boost Your Credit Score

-If you have a higher credit score, your chances of getting a mortgage increases.
+If you have a higher credit score, your chances of getting a mortgage increase.
 However, if your credit report reflects unpaid debts, lenders may feel reluctant to grant your request, doubting your ability to repay the loan when it's due.
 Check if your credit score matches the FICO score.
 If your score is lower, try and improve your score by paying off outstanding debts and paying your bills on time.

 Reduce Debts